TheFanOfNothing/PS2-Classics-Emu-Files-PS4/README.md

-# PS2 Classics Emu Files for PS4 (NOT WORKING)
+# PS2 Classics Emu Files for PS4 (NOT FULLY TESTED)

-Update: these don't seem to work.
-So basically these are still WIP
+War of the Monsters didn't seem to come up with any errors so far Rise of the Kasai doesn't seem to work like it should